Article

 Continuous Compliance™

-While STP is now widely adopted in Australia, it continues to evolve through a second phase of implementation called STP Phase 2.
+STP is now widely used in Australia.
+It will be updated in a second phase called STP Phase 2.

 STP Phase 2 expands STP and reduces the reporting burden for employers reporting to multiple government agencies.
 The key changes under Phase 2 are: